Legal Allies for the Survivors of Childhood Sexual Assault

 While some of our cases result in litigation, many of our cases settle through confidential processes.
 Our public cases include:

-How To Take Action For Childhood Sexual Abuse
+How To Take Action for Childhood Sexual Abuse

 To learn more about pursuing civil litigation, please get in touch with us at one of our law offices.
 You can call 646-512-8609, send us an email, or use our online contact form.